 Children of all ages are welcome.
 There are limited facilities for them (a baby cot and highchair are complimentary if needed, extra beds are extra cost) because the owners don't want to turn the castle into a 'family hotel', but we think the right children would love the two pools and the gardens, not to mention the castle setting and historical re-enactments using lead figurines.
 It's close enough to the beach and outdoor activities like walking and cycling to suit children of most ages.

 Babies (0-1 years), Children (4-12 years)

-The Garden Rooms can fit 1 rollaway bed for a child; the Garden Suites can fit 2 children on a double sofabed, which might or might not work, depending on your kids.
+The Garden Rooms and Premium Castle room can fit 1 rollaway bed for a child; the Garden Suites can fit 2 children on a double sofabed, which might or might not work, depending on your kids.
 Some of the Dali Rooms are connected, making them ideal for families.
 There is a supplement for extra guests.

 Babysitting is available with advance request.

 The property is on top of a hill and there are some steep drops; there are also a lot of steps and two unguarded pools, so we'd say it's better not to bring toddlers.